gimesketvirtadieni/slimplexor/README.md

 SlimPlexor is an ALSA plugin required to capture and deliver PCM stream to SlimStrimer application via ALSA loopback devices.
 Basically SlimPlexor does two things:
   * It adds an additional channel to the PCM stream with 'meta' data (start / stop markers, etc.)
   * It directs PCM stream to a predefined-by-rate ALSA loopback device.
-This is required as SlimStrimer reads PCM data from the same predefined-by-rate loopback devices.
+This is required for SlimStrimer to read PCM data from the same predefined-by-rate loopback devices.

+Below description provides steps to build (compile) and setup ALSA with SlimSplexor as default device.
+Please note that setup process is very dependant on Linux distro and even distro version, so use it as a 'direction' rather than an 'instruction'.

-## Prerequisites
+## Required prerequisites

 SlimPlexor is written in C so it requires C/C++ compiler and ALSA header files.
 An easy way to install required prerequisites is: